EvMad/bulma-sandbox/README.md

 # ABOUT

-UI mockup built with Bulma, Node.js, and Sass
+UI mockup built with Bulma, customized with Sass, and installed with Node.js using NPM.